-Ice cream, yogurt and puddings are all delicious milk-based products that most of us enjoy with relish.
-But in our excitement drips and blobs someone manage to land on our shirts, upholstery and carpets.
+Ice cream, yogurt, and puddings are all delicious milk-based products that most of us enjoy with relish.
+But in our excitement, drips and blobs somehow manage to land on our shirts, upholstery, and carpets.
 Removing the stains is pretty simple if you handle them correctly.

-Fresh milk-based stains can usually be removed by treating the stained area first with cold water before washing.
+Fresh milk-based stains can usually be removed by flushing the stained area first with cold water before washing.

-These stains contain other ingredients but protein needs treatment first.
-Never use hot water because it cooks the protein making the stain hard to remove.
+These stains contain other ingredients but the protein in the milk needs treatment first.
+Never use hot water first because it cooks the protein making the stain hard to remove.

-Start by using a dull knife or the edge of a spoon to life any blobs off the fabric.
-If the stain is dried or old, scape or brush off any crusted matter with a soft bristled brush.
-Don't rub fresh stains or you will push the stain deeper in the fabric.
+Start by using a dull knife or the edge of a spoon to life any blobs off the fabric surface.
+If the stain is dried or old, scape or brush away any crusted matter with a soft bristled brush.
+Don't rub fresh stains or you will push the stain deeper into the fabric.
 Next, flood the stained area with cold water or place the entire garment in a sink of cold water.
 After soaking for at least 30 minutes, scrub the stained area with a soft bristled brush or rub the fabric together to loosen the stain even more.

-After pre-soaking for 30 minutes, wash as usual in cold or warm - not hot - water with detergent.
+Next wash as usual in cold or warm (not hot) water with detergent.

-This treatment will work quite well unless the ice cream or pudding has lots of berries or chocolate or is filled with artificial dyes (think neon colors and sprinkles).
+This treatment will work quite well unless the ice cream or pudding contains lots of berries or chocolate or is filled with artificial dyes (think neon colors and sprinkles).

-If you have chosen a treat that has left a colorful stain, after the first treatment with cold water add another step - a cool water soak with an oxygen bleach added.
-This will remove both the natural and artificial dyes that have worked their way into the fabric.
+If you have chosen a treat that has left a colorful stain, after the first flush with cold water add another step.
+A cool water soak with an oxygen bleach added will remove both the natural and artificial dyes that have worked their way into the fabric.

 If the garment is dry clean only, take the item to the dry cleaner as soon as possible and point out and identify the stain to your professional cleaner.
 If you are using a home dry cleaning kit, be sure to treat the stain with the provided stain remover before putting the garment in the dryer bag.

 If that bowl of goodness ends up on the carpet, act quickly.
-Use a spoon or scoop up as much of the ice cream, yogurt or pudding as possible.
+Use a spoon to scoop up as much of the ice cream, yogurt, or pudding as possible.
 Start at the outside of the spill and work toward the center to prevent spreading it even larger.
 Don't rub with a cloth or you will push the goo deeper into the carpet fibers.

-Try not to over-saturate the fibers and move to a clean area of the cloth as the stain is transferred or rinse out the sponge.
-As one section is cleaned, blot excess moisture with a clean dry white cloth or paper towel.
+As each section is cleaned, blot excess moisture with a clean dry white cloth or paper towel.

-If the stain is not coming out, mix a solution of the oxygen bleach and cool water (follow package directions for amount of product to use).
+If the stain is not coming out, mix a solution of oxygen bleach and cool water.
 Saturate the stained area with the solution and allow it to remain on the stain for at least 30 minutes.
 Then blot up the solution and "rinse" with plain water by sponging the area.
-Finally, blot and blot with a clean dry cloth until all moisture is gone.
+Finally, blot with a clean dry cloth until all moisture is gone.
 Allow to air dry away from direct heat.